Seasonal Maintenance Tips for Keeping Your Dog Potty Grass Pristine

 Monitoring Soil Moisture

 Too much watering can be just as damaging as not enough, especially when warm temperatures encourage rapid bacterial growth.
-Using a moisture probe provides an easy and accurate way to measure how wet the soil is below the surface.
-These handheld tools allow you to read moisture levels in seconds, giving you control over how frequently you hydrate your grass patch.
+Using a moisture probe provides an easy, accurate way to measure soil moisture below the surface.
+These handheld tools let you read moisture levels in seconds, giving you control over how often you hydrate your grass patch.
 Overwatering causes root rot, attracts gnats, and turns the tray into a breeding ground for mold.

 Choosing and Replacing Dog Potty Grass Components